SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 So the cycle can go on for some time.

-My own private opinion is that something worse is likely to upset the capitalists apple cart, like environmental catastrophe of some sort, before any socialist revolutions figure out how to overthrow a police state that has nukes.
+My own private opinion is that something worse is likely to upset the capitalists apple cart, like environmental catastrophe of some sort, before any socialist revolutionaries figure out how to overthrow a police state that has nukes.
 But I am also a big believer in the power of education, as long as it's not bullsh*t fraudulent education like mainstream economics.
 Younger people learning correct things faster than us is a pretty powerful driver of positive